Support » Parents and Carers

 We try our best to include parents and carers as much as we can from the very start.
 Once the learner in your care has applied we will invite them to a Prospective Learner Day, which you are welcome to come along to as well.
 At these days, there will be tours of the campus, you’ll be able to meet key members of staff and ask any questions you might have.

 Once we have received an application, our learners are invited to a one on one interview.
 This will help establish what support is already in place and which, if anything, needs to be put in place to aid the learner.
 All elements of support on offer will be discussed and an agreed plan will be put in place.

 As a college we are awarded a limited amount of money to help support learners in need of financial support.
 This is mainly used to help learners with transport costs, equipment and materials, after an initial payment has been made, further payments are subject to good attendance and behaviour.
 Learners may be eligible to claim a bursary fund to help with their studies.

 Car parking is available on campus for learners who are able to drive.
-There are train and bus links into Coventry, which bring you into the city only a few minutes’ walk from our City Campus.
+There are train and bus links into Coventry, which bring you into the city; only a few minutes walk from our campus.

-Learners can take a variety of pathways once they have completed their programme, such as continuing into Higher Education at the College, going to University or starting an apprenticeship.
+Learners can take a variety of pathways once they have completed their programme, such as continuing into Higher Education at the College, going to University, starting an Apprenticeship or finding employment.
 We have dedicated Careers Advisors to give advice and guidance.